 must pay those contributions to the Board within 7 days of the end of the contribution period to which they relate.

-35. Recognised unpaid leave — options for member contributions
+35. Recognised unpaid leave, member’s options for contributions

 (1) When the Board is notified that a Gold State Super Member is, or will be, on recognised unpaid leave the Board is to inform the Member of his or her rights under this regulation.